-Vaccines prepares our bodies to defend itself against pathogens such as viruses or bacteria.
+Vaccines prepare our bodies to defend itself against pathogens such as viruses or bacteria.
 A vaccine contains a very safe amount of attenuated or killed viruses or bacteria.
-The immune system gets activated and recognizes the pathogens as foreign antigens and producing corresponding specific antibodies against it.
-Some of the memory cells are also produced store the information for future use.
+The immune system gets activated and recognizes the pathogens as foreign antigens and produces corresponding specific antibodies against it.
+Some of the memory cells are also produced to store the information for future use.
 Now, whenever that specific pathogen attacks the body, the memory cells get activated and a strong and immediate response is produced.

 Currently, four different types of vaccines are available.
 These include;

-Many fatal and life-threatening diseases affecting children can be prevented by vaccination.
+Many fatal and life-threatening diseases affecting children can be prevented by vaccinations.
 These include diphtheria, tetanus, pertussis, type B influenza, hepatitis B, polio and pneumococcal disease.